Close Menu

 While back issues can cause severe pain, the SSA makes it a challenge to get benefits for a back condition.
 In order to qualify for SSD or SSI benefits, you must have a severe back condition that will last for over 12 months.

 Additionally, your medical records, including x-rays, MRIs, and the progress notes of your doctor, must show you suffer from spine damage and that is what is causing your pain.
 The most typical issue that causes pain is a herniated disc.
-Herniated discs can compress your nerves and cause sciatica.
+Herniated discs can press on your nerves and cause sciatica.
 Sciatica is nerve pain down your legs.
 Usually, the pain is worse in one leg more than the other.
-Lumbar herniations can occur with spinal injury or can be due to arthritis.
+Lumbar damage can occur with spinal injury or it can be due to arthritis.

 BACK INJURIES IN UTAH AND NEVADA

 At our law firm, we see clients with severe back conditions on a daily basis.
 For example, there is a large mining population in both Utah and Nevada.
 Often, our clients are miners who receive multiple back injuries during their years on the job.
-Learn more information about Utah SSD benefits.
-Also, you can learn more information about Nevada SSD benefits.
-Find out more here about how the SSA looks at pain in SSD cases.
+Learn information about Utah SSDI and SSI benefits.
+Also, you can learn information about Nevada SSD benefits.
+Find out how the SSA looks at pain in SSD cases.

 Additionally, many people hurt themselves while working in the service industry.
 Thousands of people work for the hotels in Las Vegas and can be hurt on the job while lifting heavy items, like tables or cleaning supplies.
 Construction workers, truck drivers, and warehouse workers are also prone to back injury.
 Most people do not realize it, but even office workers who sit at a desk can suffer from severe back pain.